Home Tech Chromebook Running Slow – Step By Step Guide To Fix It

 8. Clear Cache

-Clearing cache on your device also frees up much-needed space.
+Clearing the cache on your device also frees up much-needed space.
 Besides, cache sometimes interferes with the regular operation of your device.

 Open your settings.